mike-french/myrex/README.md

 * `\uHHHH` escape for Unicode codepoint _HHHH_ with 4 hex digits

 Binary Data:
-* strings are preserved as binaries
+* Strings are processed as binaries
   \{[Erlang](https://www.erlang.org/doc/efficiency_guide/binaryhandling.html)\]
+  not converted to character lists.
-* short input strings (< 64B) are copied between processes
+* Short input strings (< 64B) are copied between processes.
-* large input strings (>=64B) are kept as a single copy, with all processes using references into shared memory
+* Large input strings (>=64B) are kept as a single copy, with all processes using references into shared heap memory.

-Stages of pre-processing:
+Stages of processing:
-* compiling a REGEX into an NFA:
+* Compiling a REGEX into an NFA:
-  * lexical processing of the REGEX to a token sequence
+  * Lexical processing of the REGEX to a token sequence.
-  * parsing the tokens into an AST
+  * Parsing the tokens into an AST.
-  * traversing the AST to build an NFA process network
+  * Traversing the AST to build an NFA process network.
-* matching an input string against an NFA process network
+* Matching an input string against an NFA process network.

 Two execution patterns:
-* single network that process multiple input strings simultaneously
+* Batch - single network that process multiple input strings simultaneously.
-* dedicated independent network is built and torn down for each input
+* Oneshot - dedicated independent network is built and torn down for each input.

 Two traversal strategies:
-* return the first match and stop execution
+* First - return the first match and halt execution.
-* wait for all traversals to complete, return all captures for ambiguous matches
+* All - wait for all traversals to complete, return all captures for ambiguous matches.

 ### Captures